Hey there! I'm Laura

 Nothing was working until I finally took my health into my own hands, did loads of research on my own, cut through all the bullshit on what the world tells you it means to be “healthy” and finally found relief through a nutrient-dense way of eating – one free of restriction and diet dogma, dare I say, high calorie?

-Pair this way of eating with lifestyle and movement strategies that worked for my metabolic type and I found myself a recipe for success.
+Pair this way of eating with lifestyle and movement strategies and I found myself a recipe for success.

 My Health Journey,